Ezequiel Ponce: Loan to AEK Athens

-On 25 April 2019, Ponce opened the score as Marko Livaja’s deflected effort struck the right post, but the prolific Argentinian striker was on hand to lash the ensuing rebound into the net in a hammering 4–0 Greek Cup away semifinal second-leg game against Lamia, and for the third consecutive season, AEK met PAOK in the Greek Cup final, whom they beat 3–0, in an ambiguous win.
+On 25 April 2019, Ponce opened the score as Marko Livaja’s deflected effort struck the right post, but the prolific Argentinian striker was on hand to lash the ensuing rebound into the net in a hammering 4–0 Greek Cup away semi-final second-leg game against Lamia.
+For the third consecutive year, AEK faced PAOK in the Greek Cup final, but once again fell short, losing 1–0 after Chuba Akpom scored the only goal of the match — marking PAOK’s third straight Cup final victory over AEK.
 On 5 May 2019, in the last matchday of the season, scored in a 3–0 away win against Levadiakos.

 Spartak Moscow

 On 21 June 2019, he signed a long-term contract with the Russian Premier League club Spartak Moscow.

 In his fourth game for Spartak, he was sent off in the derby in the first half for striking the goalkeeper of Dynamo Moscow, Anton Shunin, with a straight leg during a cross from his teammate.

 Elche

 On 31 January 2022, Ponce returned to Spain after agreeing to a loan deal with Elche CF in the top tier.
 On 1 June 2022, Elche exercised the purchase option in the loan contract and signed a four-year contract with Ponce.